Virginia, Amazon announce $35 billion data center plan - NewsBreak

 In a tweet, Youngkin spokeswoman Macaulay Porter said $35 billion represents the largest capital investment in Virginia history.
 In terms of jobs, the governor's office said it is expected to generate more than 1,000 jobs across the state.
 That pales in comparison to the 25,000 jobs associated with Amazon's decision in 2018 to build a second headquarters in Arlington County.

-The deal calls for Amazon to receive incentives from a new Mega Data Center Incentive Pogram, as well as a grant of up to $140 million for workforce development site improvements and other costs.
+The deal calls for Amazon to receive incentives from a new Mega Data Center Incentive Program, as well as a grant of up to $140 million for workforce development site improvements and other costs.
 Both will require legislative approval.

-Administration officials did not immediately respond to questions over how much money would be included in the new incentive program.
+The exact amount of the grant under the incentive program will depend on how many jobs are created, according to the enabling legislation under consideration by the General Assembly.
+It will also include temporary exemptions from a sales and use tax levied on data centers in Virginia.

+State Sen. Chap Petersen, D-Fairfax, is sponsoring legislation that would restrict the placement of data centers near natural or historic resources.
+Petersen said Virginia risks being overwhelmed by data centers if protections aren't put in place.

 An Amazon Web Services spokesman declined to comment on the record over how many data centers are planned and Amazon's preferences for where to locate them.